Assisted suicide in the United States: Connecticut

 Legislation to legalize assisted suicide was first introduced in Connecticut in 1995, when Oregon considered its own policy.
 Similar bills have had a public hearing in seven of the last eight years (2013-2020, excepting 2016), but they consistently died in committee without coming to a vote.
-HB-06425, An Act Concerning Aid In Dying For Terminally Ill Patients, was evaluated by the Connecticut Public Health Committee March 5, 2021 with a 24–9 vote to send to the assembly floor, however was then referred to the Judiciary Committee and subsequently tabled.
+HB06425, An Act Concerning Aid In Dying For Terminally Ill Patients, was evaluated by the Connecticut Public Health Committee March 5, 2021 with a 24–9 vote to send to the assembly floor, however was then referred to the Judiciary Committee and subsequently tabled.

 Florida

 Krischer v.
 McIver was a case brought to the Florida Supreme Court in 1997 by the Florida chapter of the Hemlock Society in an attempt to overturn the state's anti-assisted suicide law.
 The question was if AIDS patient Charles Hall had this right, and the case was appealed to the Florida Supreme Court.
 This court upheld the constitutionality of Florida's law against assisted suicide.

-In 2020, State Senator Kevin Rader (D-29) introduced the first ever Florida bill to legalize physician assisted suicide, SB 1800, the Florida Death with Dignity Act.
+In 2020, State Senator Kevin Rader (D-29) introduced the first ever Florida bill to legalize physician assisted suicide, SB1800, the Florida Death with Dignity Act.
 The bill was indefinitely postponed and withdrawn from consideration on March 14, 2020.